anilbayramgogebakan/CI2024_project-work/README.md

 By using these ideas and methodologies, we obtain good results in most of the given dataset.
 However, Dataset 2 and Dataset 8 were very challenging.
 Thus, we couldn’t able to generate good results for these tasks.

 ## Personal Contribution
-I contributed this projecy by implementing following modules:
+I contributed this project by implementing following modules:
 *   Individual
 *   Crossover
 *   Mutation